What is a Debt Default?

-This is one of the most disturbing things when defaulting on a debt.
+This is one of the most disturbing things that occur in a debt default.
 After receiving the debt default notice and still failing to make payments, a third-party collector will bombard the borrower with calls to get the payments.
 They can even come to the point of going to the borrower’s workplace, which often causes embarrassment.

 #2 Legal problems

-If a debt defaults and no settlement is reached despite negotiations, the collections department may already secure a lawyer’s services that will send the final written notice of collection to the borrower.
-After all means have already been exhausted, the law office may pursue a case against the borrower.
+If a debt defaults and no settlement is reached despite negotiations, the collections department may secure a lawyer’s services that will send the final written notice of collection to the borrower.
+After all other means of collecting the debt have been exhausted, the law office may pursue a case against the borrower.

 #3 More fees to pay

-The irony of a debt default is clear.
-A borrower fails to pay his dues because of financial difficulty, but that actually leads to incurring more fees that need to be paid soon.
+The irony of a debt default is that when a borrower fails to pay his dues because of financial difficulty, that actually leads to incurring more fees that need to be paid.

 How to avoid a debt default

-Debt defaults can be avoided if the borrower takes the issue seriously.
+Debt defaults can often be avoided if the borrower takes the issue seriously and handles o.